 The use of the term “metaphysics” seems to have originated from the organization of Aristotle’s writings by Andronicus of Rhodes, who lived some three centuries after Aristotle’s death.
 Aristotle’s writings were arranged so that they immediately followed his work on physics.
 Here we have the first mention of “meta” physics or “beyond physics.”
 The name “metaphysics” has endured over the intervening centuries.

-Many people think of metaphysics as a special area of the hard sciences, but this is not correct.
-While the ideas of metaphysics have driven many scientific investigations and theoretical ponderings into the unknown, metaphysics is not considered a separate, quantitative “science.”
+Some individuals believe metaphysics is a part of the hard sciences, but this is not correct.
+While the ideas of metaphysics have driven many scientific investigations and theoretical pondering into the unknown, metaphysics is not considered a separate, quantitative “science.”
 However, numerous foundational questions about metaphysics have indeed served as a speculative platform for the development of modern scientific inquiry and advancement.
 In fact, many sciences today originated with the thought of how and why things exist and work.
-If these ideas were not hypothetically pursued, we might still be living in the dark ages.
+If these ideas were never hypothetically pursued, we might still be living in the dark ages.

 Three Subset Categories of Metaphysics

 Like many other fields of inquiry, metaphysics holds some sub-categories and variations.
 These subsets have surfaced naturally over time, giving the entirety of the field many multifaceted and additional characteristics.
-There are three major categories discussed below: academic, popular modern, and pure and applied metaphysics.
+The three major categories are described below: academic, popular modern, and pure and applied metaphysics.

-2) Popular modern metaphysics: encompasses the two categories of mysticism and occultism.
+- Popular modernmetaphysics: encompasses the two categories of mysticism and occultism.
 Mysticism refers to “…Experiences of unity with the ultimate, commonly interpreted as the God who is love” (Anderson, 2002).
 Occultism refers to “…The extension of knowing by extrasensory perception beyond the usually recognized fields of human activity.”

 Is Everyone a Metaphysician of Sorts?

-At some time or another in our lives, all human beings tend to reflect on certain issues of metaphysics.
-Whether they are completely cognizant of the fact they are “touching in with metaphysics” to some small degree is doubtful.
-Yet, the very idea that we all think about ourselves and the universe that surrounds us, proves that metaphysics isn’t as foreboding and abstract as it might appear at first glance.
+At some time or another in our lives, we all tend to reflect on issues that touch on metaphysics.
+Whether we’re aware of the fact that we are touching in with metaphysical philosophical ideas to some small degree is doubtful.